cabforum/smime/SBR.md

 ### 4.9.17 Backdating revocations

-When revocation of a Subscriber Certificate is done due to a Key Compromise, the CA SHOULD determine an appropriate value for the revocationDate based on its own investigation.
+When revocation of a Subscriber Certificate is done due to a Key Compromise, the CA SHOULD determine an appropriate value for the revocationDate based on available information.
 The CA SHOULD set a historic date as revocationDate if deemed appropriate.

 ## 4.10 Certificate status services